-One of the major drawbacks with charging a flooded lead acid battery is the breakdown and loss of water through hydrogen and oxygen release.
-This has more than one negative implication for the safe use and operation of all types of lead acid batteries.
+One of the major drawbacks with charging a flooded lead-acid battery is the breakdown and loss of water through hydrogen and oxygen release.
+This has more than one negative implication for the safe use and operation of all types of lead-acid batteries.
 The release of potentially explosive mixtures of hydrogen and oxygen in confined spaces and the constant topping up of batteries or cells with distilled water are costly problems for the battery user.
 In order to remove these problems, the Valve Regulated Lead Acid (VRLA) battery has been developed.
-In this blog we examine the operating principle and the most common applications for this technology.
+In this blog, VRLA batteries explained, we examine the operating principle and the most common applications for this technology.

-A Valve Regulated Lead Acid (VRLA) battery differs from a vented lead acid battery in that it is sealed using a pressure relief valve which prevents the gases produced on charging from escaping.
+An SMF Valve Regulated Lead Acid (VRLA) battery differs from a vented lead-acid battery in that it is sealed using a pressure relief valve which prevents the gases produced on charging from escaping.
 Keeping the gases in facilitates their recombination to re-form water which is lost on charging due to electrolysis.
-In order to ensure that the oxygen and hydrogen are located at the plate surface to enable the recombination reactions, the electrolyte is immobilised using either special glass mat separators or a gel forming silica added to the electrolyte.
+In order to ensure that the oxygen and hydrogen are located at the plate surface to enable the recombination reactions, the electrolyte is immobilised using either special glass mat separators or gel-forming silica added to the electrolyte.

 The telecom industry is a prime example of a remote application.
 The majority of towers built globally are located in areas difficult to reach or very far from habitation.
 The ability to function without maintenance is a key requirement which is perfectly fulfilled by 2v VRLA batteries.
 Often used to power transmitters for several hours daily and be recharged within hours they are a cost-effective option to standby diesel generators.

-Sealed recombinant lead acid batteries have the acronyms: SLA and VRLA, meaning “Sealed Lead Acid” battery and “Valve Regulated Lead Acid” battery respectively.
-AGM is also often used to describe a recombinant lead acid battery and is also an acronym, referring specifically to the method of immobilising the acid ie. Absorbed Glass Mat.
-Whilst all AGM lead acid batteries are SLA or VRLA not all VRLA are AGM.
-There are two ways to immobilise the sulphuric acid in lead acid batteries:
+Sealed recombinant lead-acid batteries have the acronyms: SLA and VRLA, meaning “Sealed Lead Acid” battery and “Valve Regulated Lead Acid” battery respectively.
+AGM is also often used to describe a recombinant lead-acid battery and is also an acronym, referring specifically to the method of immobilising the acid ie. Absorbed Glass Mat.
+Whilst all AGM lead-acid batteries are SLA or VRLA, not all VRLA is AGM.
+There are two ways to immobilise the sulphuric acid in lead-acid batteries:

-Sealed lead acid batteries provide safe, clean and maintenance free energy storage and delivery in most modern applications.
+Sealed lead-acid batteries provide safe, clean and maintenance-free energy storage and delivery in most modern applications.
 They are a relatively cheap way of enabling users to tap into renewable energy resources in remote applications and are still the most cost-effective option for unmanned telecoms and UPS stations.
-In all the diverse applications with their individual requirements, be it deep cycle or float charge, Microtex offers bespoke designs of VRLA batteries to suit all of these applications.
+In all the diverse applications with their individual requirements, be it a deep cycle or float charge battery, Microtex offers bespoke designs of VRLA batteries to suit all of these applications.
 With correct sizing and charging controls, Microtex VRLA batteries in either GEL or AGM constructions can deliver extended lifetimes to provide the best combination of TCO and recyclability on the planet.